SQream/sqream_docs/feature_guides/delete_guide.rst

 .. code-block:: psql

    farm=> DELETE FROM cool_animals WHERE weight > 1000;
-   executed

-Rows that you delete are tracked in a separate location called *delete predicates*.

-**Comment** - *We should maybe tell the user a bit more about this location, such as where this location is, i.e., is it a folder, etc...?*

-**Comment** - *While true, it may not be relevant to include this information in a feature description.*

-Some benefits to this design are:

-#.
-Delete transactions complete quickly

-#.
-The total disk footprint overhead at any time for a delete transaction or cleanup process is small and bounded (while the system still supports low overhead commit, rollback and recovery for delete transactions).
+The major benefit of the DELETE statement is that deletes transactions quickly.

 The Deletion Process
 ==========
 Deleting rows occurs in the following two phases:

-* **Phase 1 - Deletion** - SQream records the predicates you specify and uses them to filter queries run on the same table.
-This filtering operation takes full advantage of SQream's zone map feature.

-  **Comment** - *We should say something else about the zone map feature, or remove it.*
+* **Phase 1 - Deletion** - All rows you mark for deletion are ignored when you run any query.
+These rows are not deleted until the clean-up phase.

    ::

-* **Phase 2 - Cleanup** - The cleanup phase is not automated, letting users or DBAs control when to activate it.
-Files marked for deletion during Phase 1 are removed from disk, achieved by sequentially running the utility function commands ``CLEANUP_CHUNKS`` and ``CLEANUP_EXTENTS``.
+* **Phase 2 - Cleanup** - The rows you marked for deletion in Phase 1 are physically deleted.
+The cleanup phase is not automated, letting users or DBAs control when to activate it.
+The files you marked for deletion during Phase 1 are removed from disk, done by sequentially running the utility function commands ``CLEANUP_CHUNKS`` and ``CLEANUP_EXTENTS``.

 ..
 TODO: isn't the delete cleanup able to complete a certain amount of work transactionally, so that you can do a massive cleanup in stages?